 OpenCart gives a possibility to use over 20 payment gateways while its opponent supports only PayPal, 2Chechout, Authorize.Net and Google Checkout.
 Sure you can develop payment module on your own or buy paid extension.

 Highest WordPress security standards are provided by firm Sucuri so you can be sure your data will be in safety.
 OpenCart is PCI compliant that means proprietary information safety is guaranteed.

 Initially, OpenCart was created as a shopping cart to maintain your online store.
 That’s why it has a range of advanced features, which you, as a merchant, will definitely like.
 WooCommerce works on another principle.
 It allows selling products within the WordPress site.
 So, if you need an online store with maximum functionality - OpenCart is for you.
 If you want to add an opportunity to sell something via WordPress site than WooCommerce is what are you looking for.

 So, what shopping cart appeals you the most?
 By using Cart2Cart, you can easily move from WooCommerce to OpenCart, or vice versa - from OpenCart to WooCommerce - in the matter of few hours.
-Benefit from our FREE Demo migration and transfer a range of entities like products, categories, orders, customers, taxes, etc to your target store or a test store, which is provided for your best convenience.
-After 30 minutes you will be able to evaluate the result and launch a full-scale migration in order to switch to both of those platforms from near85 others supported by the service.
+Benefit from our FREE Demo migration and transfer a range of entities like products, categories, orders, customers, taxes, etc. to your target store or a test store, which is provided for your best convenience.
+After 30 minutes you will be able to evaluate the result and launch a full-scale migration in order to switch to both of those platforms from 85+ other supported by the service.